 - What if the hashtag already exists – could there be a problem using it?
 If not, can it be used by others in ways that may harm our campaign or reputation of our brand?

 - How are we going to interact with those using the hashtag?
 On this matter we have to monitor our hashtag, but we should also consider whether to pay attention to those who use our “hashtag” by asking for permission for re-posting or simply a positive comment.

-When you today set up a social media strategy for your company, hashtags are of course only a part of the strategy.
-Just like today we need to know what channel to choose, the target we want to reach through that channel and what to do in a channel.
+When you today set up a social media strategy for your company, hashtags are of course only a part of the strategy, so we need to know what channel to choose, the target we want to reach through chosen channel and what to do in the channel.
 The hashtag though, is an important piece for successful social media campaigns.

 But, isn’t a hashtag simply a hashtag?
 The answer is no. As you already figured out, depending on how you “build” hashtags, they will work differently for different goals and purposes and for different audiences/targets.

-Hashtags are often divided into three different segments/ areas of use.
-This is because the conditions for how to use / they can be used are different depending on the role for the hashtag.
+Hashtags are often divided into three different segments or areas of use.
+This is because the conditions for how to use them or how they can be used are different depending on the role for the hashtag.
 All three formats are correct and there is nothing that says one is better than the other.
 It all comes back to what is the purpose and goal that govern what to choose.

 Payoff Hashtag strategy and why you need it

 A “payoff hashtag” is closely associated with your brand and your company as a sender, thus it is “hard” for other to use it.
 The hashtag itself may not necessarily contain the brand name or company name, but it is almost always the brand or company that is the sender.

 Identifier Hashtag strategy and why you need it

 A hashtag formatted as an identifier has its purpose in monitoring and use of search function.